What happens to

 Web site focuses on identifying and reducing

 these wounds.
-This article is an outline of how to (a) convert excessive shame
+This article proposes how to convert excessive shame

-to normal, and to (b) promote genuine self respect and self love.
+to normal, and increase self respect and self love.

 Most people who hit true bottom and commit to personal